UBC-MDS/DSCI-524-group-6/README.md

 **To install `poetry`, follow the instructions below:**

 We recommend installing `Poetry` using their official installer while referring to their official [poetry documentation](https://python-poetry.org/docs/) for detailed installation instructions and support.
-(You will be installing poetry in your base environment, make sure to add poerty to system path on windows)
+(You will be installing poetry in your base environment, make sure to add poetry to system path on windows)

 Now navigate to the folder where you want to download the pythoshop package.
 ```bash